 Treatment Procedure for Ascites

-- The initial stage is to assess for symptoms of ascites which is done by
+- The initial stage is to assess for symptoms of ascites which is done by:

-- Physical examination,
+- Physical examination.

-- Image tests (ultrasound or CT scan), and
+- Image tests (ultrasound or CT scan).

 - Lab analysis of fluid collected from the abdomen by means of paracentesis.

-- Heart failure
+- Heart related treatments

-- Liver cirrhosis
+- Liver cirrhosis treatment

 - Once the cause of the critical condition is known, suitable medicines are often suggested to increase the urine content and decrease fluid holding.